tobiaswittenburg/MicroHack/03-Azure/01-03-Infrastructure/01_Azure_Virtual_Desktop/Solutionguide/04-multi-session-Hostpools-solution.md

 2. **optional** Assign your users the Virtual Machine User Login role so they can sign in to the VMs.

 3. **optional** Assign administrators who need local administrative privileges the Virtual Machine Administrator Login role.
-To grant users access to Azure AD-joined VMs, you must [configure role assignments for the VM](https://docs.microsoft.com/en-us/azure/active-directory/devices/howto-vm-sign-in-azure-ad-windows#configure-role-assignments-for-the-vm).
+To grant users access to Microsoft Entra ID-joined VMs, you must [configure role assignments for the VM](https://docs.microsoft.com/en-us/azure/active-directory/devices/howto-vm-sign-in-azure-ad-windows#configure-role-assignments-for-the-vm).

 ## Task 3: Create Remote Apps